-3.1.1 (Raw annotation for partially-initialized objects
+3.1.1 QRaw annotation for partially-initialized objects

 During execution of a constructor, every field of non-primitive type starts out with the value null.
-If the field has @NonNull type, the value null violates the type.
-If the constructor makes a method call (passing this as a parameter or the receiver), then the called method could observe the object in an illegal state.
+If the field has @NonNull type, its initial value null violates the @NonNull type qualifier.
+In other words, during construction, the object is in an illegal state that violates its type qualifier.
+This is not a problem inside the constructor.
+However, if the constructor makes a method call (passing this as a parameter or the receiver), then the called method could observe the object in an illegal state.

 The @Raw type annotation represents a partially-initialized object.
-If a reference has @Raw type, then all fields fields are treated as @Nullable.
+If a reference has @Raw type, then all fields are treated as @Nullable.
 Within the constructor, this has @Raw type and can only be passed to methods when the corresponding parameter is annotated with @Raw.
 Similar restrictions apply to assigning this to a field.